DedZago/DedZago.github.io/content/projects/ba-bisection-control-limit.md

 ## The content is used for the description of the project
 ---

-This project addresses the challenge of computing control limits in statistical process control when the in-control process distribution is complex and analytical solutions are not feasible.
-Standard Monte Carlo-based methods like bisection search require a predefined search range and become computationally intensive when multiple charts are involved.

-I proposed a modified bisection algorithm that eliminates the need for an initial search interval and significantly improves computational efficiency.
-The method was further extended to handle multi-chart scenarios effectively.
-Comparative experiments showed that the new approach outperforms classical bisection and stochastic approximation techniques.

-A paper detailing the methodology has been published in Statistics and Computing.
+I developed a modified bisection algorithm for computing control limits in complex settings where standard methods are inefficient.
+The approach removes the need for a predefined search range and scales efficiently to multi-chart scenarios.
+The method has been published in Statistics and Computing.